FKD13/secret_sharing/README.md

 ## Notes

-+ During the decoding you might nitice that the last character of the message can be different compared to the beginning, the rest of the message should be the same.
++ During the decoding you might notice that the last character of the message can be different compared to the beginning, the rest of the message should be the same.